ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 while ((c = fgetc(fp)) != EOF) { /* do stuff */ }
 ```

-that will build and return a heap-allocated cstring built from the characters
+that will build and return a heap-allocated cstring made up of the characters
 returned from `fgetc`.
 This wrapper should also make sure that no `NUL` bytes are encountered and no
 read errors occur, that way we know that the cstring produced contains the